Stay Prepared, Stay Safe!

 Please remember these important guidelines during a snow event:

-- Do not let your children play in roadside snowbanks or parking lot snow piles.
+- Keep kiddos off snow piles.
+Do not let your children play in roadside snowbanks or parking lot snow piles.
 As plow drivers clear snow and remove snow from storage area, children could be in danger of snow collapse or being hit by a plow truck.